Duality and Stacking of Bosonic and Fermionic SPT Phases: Dualities of SPT phases

 Anyons of abelian $Z({\rm Vec}_\cG)$ take the form $(a,\chi)$, where $a \in \cG$ represents a magnetic flux and $\chi \in \Rep(\cG) \simeq \cG$ an electric charge, with the topological spin of $(a,\chi)$ given by the evaluation $\theta_{(a, \chi)} = \chi(a)$.
 Anyons of the form $(1,\chi)$ are pure electric charges and form the subcategory $\Rep(\cG)\subset Z({\rm Vec}_\cG)$.

 Gapped phases with $\cG$ symmetry correspond to Lagrangian algebras of $Z({\rm Vec}_\cG)$.
 These are classified by pairs $(H,\omega)$, where $H$ is a subgroup of $\cG$ representing the unbroken symmetry and $\omega\in H^2(H,U(1))$ encodes the SPT order.
-The Lagrangian algebra labeled by $(H,\omega)$ is the direct sum of anyons
+The Lagrangian algebra labeled by $(H,\omega)$ is, as an object,\footnote{In general the Lagrangian algebra structure on such an object may not be unique, so the object alone may not determine the class $\omega$; for abelian groups, however, the underlying object fixes the class completely.} the direct sum of anyons

 where $|_H$ denotes restriction to $H$ and $i_a\omega$ denotes the representation given by the slant product

 of $\omega$ with respect to $a\in H$.
 SPT phases correspond to the case $H=\cG$ and are classified by $\omega\in H^2(\cG, U(1))$.
 The corresponding Lagrangian algebras